 Harvey B. Gantt, architect and politician, was born January 14, 1943 in Charleston, South Carolina to Christopher and Wilhelmenia Gantt.
 In 1961, Gantt attended Iowa State University.
 After one year of study, he returned to South Carolina and soon afterwards sued to enter racially segregated Clemson University.
 On January 16, 1963, the U.S. Court of Appeals ordered Clemson to admit Gantt who became its first African American student.
 He graduated with a bachelor’s degree in architecture from Clemson with honors in 1965.
-In 1970, Gantt earned a M.A. in city planning from the Massachusetts Institute of Technology.
+In 1970, Gantt earned an M.A. in city planning from the Massachusetts Institute of Technology.

-During the 1970s Gantt worked at various architectural firms in Charlotte, North Carolina where he settled after receiving his degree from MIT.
-Between 1970 and 1971 he collaborated with civil rights activist Floyd B. McKissick to design Soul City, North Carolina, an experimental interracial community in eastern North Carolina.
-In 1971 Gantt left the Soul City project, returning to Charlotte to launch an architectural firm with Jeffrey Huberman.
+During the 1970s, Gantt worked at various architectural firms in Charlotte, North Carolina, where he settled after receiving his degree from MIT.
+Between 1970 and 1971, he collaborated with civil rights activist Floyd B. McKissick to design Soul City, North Carolina, an experimental interracial community in eastern North Carolina.
+In 1971, Gantt left the Soul City project, returning to Charlotte to launch an architectural firm with Jeffrey Huberman.
 Some of the firm’s projects include the construction of the Charlotte Transportation Center, Transamerica Square, and First Ward Recreation Center.

 Gantt currently manages a successful architectural firm and remains active in politics.
 He has served on the North Carolina Democratic Party Executive Council, the Democratic National Committee, and the National Capital Planning Commission.
 Gantt has also received awards from the Charlotte branch of the National Association for the Advancement of Colored People (NAACP) and the Lifetime Achievement Award from Leadership Charlotte in 2006.
 He has also received honorary degrees from Belmont Abbey College, Johnson C. Smith University, and Clemson University.